mik30s/c-course/parser/associativity.md

     return lhs; //< final expression

-This parser would result in the following tree:
+This parser would produce the following tree:

     shift-operator(<<):
       shift-operator(<<):